MuhammadSulaiman001/opengl-lab/README.md

     - Move the source files to the project -> Solution Explorer -> Show Hidden Files -> Right click on the newly added source files -> Include In Project.
 5. For dll files, go to:
     - Project properties -> Build Events -> Post-Build-Event
-    - Trigger powershell to execute a .ps1 script that copyies the dlls to output directory (recommended)
+    - Trigger powershell to execute a .ps1 script that copies the dlls to output directory (recommended)
         - Check `LabDemos` project to see an example
     - Or: add `xcopy` command to copy the dlls to output directory
         - Check `LegacyDemo.Yuck` project to see an example